lugu/qiloop/doc/NOTES.md

 `unregisterEvent`.
 Once registered, a client will receive new values taken by a signal by messages of type `event` which contain the new value.

-#### Debug signal

-Most object have this signal:

-- 086: `traceObject(EventTrace)`: signal when a method of the object have been called.

 ### Properties
 ### MetaObject